Skip to main content

 What sources of training and technical assistance are available to learn about U.S. Census data?

-The U.S. Census Bureau’s Census Academy offers a range of training options for learning how to use Census Bureau tools and access Census data.
+The U.S. Census Bureau offers data and data tools across a range of topics including population estimates, health, emergency management, data equity, and more.
+The Census Bureau's Census Academy offers a range of training options for learning how to use Census Bureau tools and access Census data.
 These include web-based and in-person classes, video tutorials, recorded webinars, and other training resources.

 The American Community Survey offers a series, Handbooks for Data Users, with a variety of guides to using the ACS for different purposes.

-The Census Bureau has data dissemination staff that provide training and technical assistance regarding Census Bureau data.
+The Census Bureau has data dissemination staff who provide training and technical assistance regarding Census Bureau data.
 The Census Bureau also partners with State Data Centers, which offer additional assistance.

 The ACS Data Users Group and Online Community, a partnership of the U.S. Census Bureau and the Population Reference Bureau, offers an online discussion forum, webinars, a conference, and resources for learning more about the ACS.